 Many of those countries, pharmaceutical companies and medical professionals fully accept and participate in both abortion and euthanasia.

-Instead, they just invent new ones, against the death penalty and for child suicide, while avoiding the true prohibitions, ushering in the newly renamed and truthful - Hypocrisy Oath.
+Instead, they just invent new ones, against the death penalty and for child suicide, while showing contempt for the true prohibitions, ushering in the newly renamed and truthful - Hypocrisy Oath.

-Is there anyone unaware that the lethal injection executions of murderers are a criminal justice sanction and that it is not a medical procedure with patients?
+Is there anyone unaware that the lethal injection executions of murderers are a criminal justice/corrections sanction and that it is not a medical procedure with patients?

-. . . not unless they have a well-developed sense of dishonest imagination.
+No . . . unless they have a well-developed sense of dishonest imagination.

 The few legal reviews of this topic have found as reason and fact require: